 You don't need to have a degree to be an A&R, but it can certainly help if you have a degree related to business and marketing, particularly in the music field.
 Several programs across the US have a Music Business degree available that would be a good fit for an aspiring A&R to have.

-A&Rs on average make around $40,000-60,000 annually, but it largely varies due to the largely varied nature of the work in the music industry in general.
-Some A&Rs do very part-time work that will only make them a few hundred per week, while others work for huge labels and make 6 figures.
-It also varies a lot due to the differences between the types of companies that are looking to hire A&Rs.
-Labels, magazines, marketing companies, radio networks, DSPs all vary in company size and budget very widely.
+A&Rs, on average, make around $40,000-60,000 annually, but it largely varies due to the largely everchanging nature of the work in the music industry in general.
+Some A&Rs do very part-time work that will only make them a few hundred per week, while others work for huge labels and make six figures.
+It also depends on the type of company that is looking to hire A&Rs.
+Labels, magazines, marketing companies, radio networks, and DSPs vary widely in company size and budget.